-/ Instructions: After the interview, answer the following questions based on the interviewee's responses.
-1. Can you track down the source of the animal-related problem that the interviewee would like to see solved?
-For example, if the interviewee cited excessive dog waste on the sidewalk outside his or her business as the problem, perhaps it's because dog guardians don't have anywhere to dispose of the waste nearby.
-2. Do you (or anyone you know) have a personal connection to the problem?
-If so, describe the connection.
-3. How aware of this problem is the rest of your community?
-Who else might be experiencing the same problem?
-4. What are some potential solutions to the problem?
-5. For each solution suggested above, what are some potential consequences?
-For example, asking the business owner to put up a "pooper-scooper" station with bags and a trash bin for dog guardians to use would cost money, but fining people who don't pick up after their dogs could cause a new problem: less foot traffic nearby
+Instructions: After the interview, answer the following questions based on the interviewee's responses.

+For example, if th own the source of the animal-related problem that the interviewee would like to see solved? ne interviewee cited excessive dog waste on the sidewalk outside his or her business as the as it's because dog guardians don't have anywhere to dispose of the waste nearby.
+Do you (or anyor ne you know) have a personal connection to the problem?
+If so, describe the connection. .
+How aware of th nis problem is the rest of your community?
+Who else might be experiencing the same problem I. What are some potential solutions to the problem? owner to put up n suggested above, what are some potential consequences?
+For example, asking the business a "pooper-scooper" station with bags and a trash bin for dog guardians to use would cost g people who don't pick up after their dogs could cause a new problem: less foot traffic nearb usiness.